ljleb/sd-mecha/guide/2-user-defined-merge-methods/README.md

 One entity that can be extended in sd-mecha is the repository of builtin merge methods.
 We can create new merge methods from user code.

-To illustrate this, here is an example merge method that blends parameters with noise.
+To illustrate this, here is an example merge method `noise_sum` that blends parameters with noise.
 Let's start with the code:

 ```python
 # 1. imports